Introduction

 v14-15.
 Jesus and the three apostles come upon an embarrassing failure.
 Members of the Sanhedrin, obviously gathering evidence against Jesus, are haranguing the disciples for a failed exorcism.

 v16-18.
 Jesus asks why the Scribes are attacking his disciples, and the father of the child intervenes to explain.
-The boy is epileptic, but also possesses an evil spirit which has not only destroyed his capacity to communicate, but has sought to destroy him.
-The disciples had the power to exorcise, but on this occasion they got it wrong.
+The boy possesses an evil spirit which has not only destroyed his capacity to communicate, but has sought to destroy him.
+Jesus had given the disciples the power to exorcise, but on this occasion the powers of darkness were too strong for them.

 Discussion